Vermont Hub-and-Spoke Model of Care for Opioid Use Disorder

 Data from early implementation:

-Successes of early implementation that led to the program's ongoing success and sustainability were:
+Other successes of early implementation that led to the program's ongoing success and sustainability were:

-For more program details:
+For more program details see:

 Rawson, R., Cousins, S., McCann, M., Pearce, R., Van Donsel, A..
 (2019) Assessment of medication for opioid use disorder as delivered within the Vermont hub and spoke system.
 Journal of Substance Abuse Treatment; 97:84-90.
 [Abstract.]